About the Report

 Healthcare organizations are struggling to prevent or mitigate the severity of a third-party or vendor-related data breach.
 However, as shown in this report, current approaches to assessing and managing vendor risks are failing.
 Problems with current approaches to third-party risk management are creating a real economic impact as these organizations are seeing an increase in HHS and OCR fines and investigations.
+Following are some of the reasons why third-party risk management programs are failing in healthcare.

 - The indirect and direct costs of third-party risk management for the healthcare industry averages $23.7 billion annually.